monarch-initiative/monarch-legacy/conf/rdf-mapping/README.md

 However, if the column contains a non-ID you should set the type.
 A good choice is rdfs:Literal.
 However, if you are sure that a column contains a numeric type, go ahead and use the xsd type

+## Modeling Patterns and Best Practice

+This will be defined in a separate document.
+Some rough guidelines for now:

+ * use standard vocabularies
+ * We try and follow a general Annotation model, similar to a reified triple
+    * exact vocabulary TBD
+ * stay normalized.
+If another NG provides labels for all genes, you don't need to redundantly include this in a gene-disease view

+## Pre- and Post-processing

+The assumption that is that any pre-processing is already done by the time the view is exposed (e.g. in DISCO/CM).

+SPARQL can be used for post-processing.

 ## Future plans